 Gently mix all ingredients except for the sesame seeds and a few green onions set aside for garnish in a large bowl.
 Using a scoop form into 1″ balls.
 With slightly wet hands, shape each into a ball shape and place on a baking sheet.

 Bake 15 to 20 minutes until cooked through, no longer pink in the center and lightly browned.

 Toss in glaze, recipe below, then sprinkle with sesame seeds and green onion for garnish.

 - 1/4 cup Gochujang

 - 2 tablespoons rice wine or rice wine vinegar

 - 2 – 3 teaspoons sesame oil

 - 2 teaspoons finely minced or grated ginger

 Place all ingredients in small saucepan.
 Stir and heat until bubbly and slightly thickened.
 The glaze will continue to thicken as it cools.

-I’ll be bringing this dip over to Angie’s Fiesta Friday #157, cohosted this week by Andrea @ Cooking with a Wallflower and Su @ Su’s Healthy Living.
+I’ll be bringing Spicy Korean Meatballs over to Angie’s Fiesta Friday #157, cohosted this week by Andrea @ Cooking with a Wallflower and Su @ Su’s Healthy Living.
 Thanks, ladies, for making this link party possible!